Engineering

 Why it matters

-Sora’s shutdown highlights how hard it is to turn high-hype AI products into sustainable consumer businesses. **High compute costs, moderation load, and declining engagement** made a standalone app difficult to justify—especially next to enterprise priorities.Reported friction around a major IP partnership is a reminder that generative video plus household franchises involves legal, brand, and economics—not only model quality.
+Sora’s shutdown highlights how hard it is to turn high-hype AI products into sustainable consumer businesses.
+High compute costs, moderation load, and declining engagement made a standalone app difficult to justify—especially next to enterprise priorities.Inference efficiency and unit economics

 For the industry, Sora’s arc feeds an open question: whether AI-native “feeds” can hold attention like human-made video, and how much moderation cost teams will absorb on consumer surfaces.